 From the island of Wangerooge to the fantastic all inclusive hostel-meets-resort concept in Neuharlingsiel , to the beautiful treehouse hostels of Panarbora in the Bergisches Land and to the final stop of our trip: the stunning dreamy Bavarian ski resort of Garmisch-Partenkirchen where we about to encounter our 4th and final #DJHExtraordinary hostel.

 Nestled at the foot of Germany’s highest mountain Zugspitz, the train station of Garmisch must count as one of the most scenic train stations in Europe.

-The 90 minutes train journey from Munich set the tone as we skimmed past the southern fringe of Lake Starnberg which set against the awe inspiring beauty of the Alps in the distance, really takes your breath away.
+The 90 minutes train journey from Munich set the tone as we skimmed past the southern fringe of Lake Starnberg which set against the awe inspiring beauty of the Alps in the distance, really takes your breath away, luckily we had everything we need for these walks, since we got canvas backpacks which were perfect for this.
 Some more classic idyllic Bavarian countryside porn coupled with lots of more misty moody mountains kept our eyes glued to the windows as the train snakes through the valley in between.
 The presence of these mountains, silent and sage like have an instant calming effect on you.
 By the time I walk out of the station towards our hostel, I already feel like I’m in a deep zen like meditative state of bliss.